LCOGT/ptr_data/README.md

 ```

 ### Populate required config files
-In order to run and test the database script, first find the database.ini file in the repo and change/fill out its fields accordingly.
+In order to run and test the database script, first find the database.ini-MODIFYME file in the repo and rename it 'database.ini.
+Change/fill out its fields accordingly:
 ```
 [postgresql]
 host = location of remote database instance on rds